naveenprofile/Linux/GCP_Networking_Complete_Guide.md

 ### Overview
 Firewall rules control inbound (ingress) and outbound (egress) traffic at the VPC level.
 They are stateful and evaluated by priority.
+A firewall rule is a security rule that controls who can access your VM, on which port, and using which protocol.
 ### Key Characteristics
 - **Stateful**: Response traffic is automatically allowed
 - **VPC-level**: Apply to all instances in the VPC